 What should I be composting?

-Any vegetable or plant-based food waste can be composted, from vegetable peelings to pieces of fruit that are a little past their best and that are no longer suitable to be eaten.
+Any vegetable or plant-based food waste can be composted, from vegetable peelings to pieces of fruit that are a little past their best and no longer suitable for eating.

-You can also compost garden waste such as weeds and hedge cuttings, but do check each specific plant to check that they’re suitable for composting: there are a few outliers such as tomato plants which may disease your compost if they’re harboring any undetected fungi or bacteria.
+You can also compost garden waste such as weeds and hedge cuttings, but do check each specific plant to check that they’re suitable for composting.
+A few outliers, such as tomato plants, may degrade your compost if harboring undetected fungi or bacteria.

-As a general rule of thumb, if it is part of a plant that has been alive recently, you can compost it.
+As a general rule of thumb, if it is part of a plant that is alive recently, you can compost it.

 What can I compost?

-You can compost almost anything plant-based as well as cardboard and synthetic plastics that are marked as compostable, such as special ‘plastic’ compost bags.
+You can compost almost anything plant-based, cardboard, and synthetic plastics marked as compostable, such as special ‘plastic’ compost bags.

 Regardless of your setup, you should always try to compost: